tbidne/shrun/documentation/configuration.md

 **Arg:** `--command-log-read-strategy (block | block-line-buffer)`

-**Description:** Strategy for reading command logs. `block-line-buffer` is allowed (and the default) as long as we do not have multiple commands with file logging.
-In that scenario, we use `block`.
+**Description:** Strategy for reading command logs. `block-line-buffer` is allowed (and the default) except when all of the following are true: `file-log: on`, `file-log-multi: off`, and concurrent commands.
+There is therefore no need to set this option, except to set `block` unconditionally.

-  - block: Reads `N` (`--command-log-read-size`) bytes at a time.
+  - block: Reads N (--command-log-read-size) bytes at a time.

-  - block-line-buffer: Also reads `N` bytes at a time, but buffers newlines, for potentially nicer formatted logs.
+  - block-line-buffer: Also reads N bytes at a time, but buffers newlines, for potentially nicer formatted logs.

-> [!WARNING]
->
-> The `block-line-buffer` strategy only makes sense when there is exactly _one_ command.
-Otherwise we could easily mix up logs from different commands, leading to nonsense output.

 **Example:**